rishub/BrainSegmentation/README.md

 This command will open a web browser that shows the original image and our output image side by side.

+If no browser is available, navigate to the c_test/images folder, and open the images in whatever image viewer you desire.

 # Using Example Test Folder